Product Analytics in a Nutshell

 Product Analytics vs. Business Analytics

-• It uses predictive analytical techniques such as data mining, modelling, and machine learning to determine the likelihood of future outcomes to help business leaders as they are always looking for threats and opportunities.
+• Techniques: Business analytics deploys predictive techniques like data mining, modeling, and machine learning to anticipate future outcomes, aiding business leaders in identifying threats and opportunities.

 Tools for Product Analytics